Can acupressure strengthen the immune system?

 Many people swear by acupressure at the first signs of a cold or sniffles.
 To clear the nose, it helps many to press several times for 10 seconds on the point between the two eyebrows, and then with the thumb and forefinger to the right and left of the root of the nose.

-If you want to perfect your technique, you can have a professional show you.
-This gentle method has no side effects and can help clear the nose in the short term.
-This technique cannot protect us from diseases.
-Here we need more holistic approaches that strengthen our immune system.
+If you want to perfect your technique, you can ask a professional to show you how.
+This gentle method has no side effects and can help to clear the nose in the short term.
+However, this technique cannot protect us from illness.
+This requires a holistic approach that strengthens our immune system.

-Breathe in - breathe out.
-Why physical rest is good for the immune system, especially in times of external unrest.
+Why physical rest is particularly good for the immune system in times of external unrest

 Let us leave you with a few words in closing.
 Words for a time when your thoughts revolve around your immune system, your health and that of your loved ones:

 Our body is a marvel.
-It continues to breathe ceaselessly while we sleep.
-Its protective layers house our fragile inner life and all its muscles, ligaments, vision, glands - they help us express feelings.
+It continues to breathe incessantly while we sleep.
+Its protective layers house our fragile inner life and all its muscles, ligaments, tendons and glands - they help us to express feelings.

-They show others with a smile the joy we feel inside and share with tears the sadness that overwhelms us.
+They show others the joy we feel inside us with a smile and share the sadness that overwhelms us with tears.
 Our body grows and shrinks with us.
-It catches what this life throws at us physically, brings us to work every day and is a transport vehicle for the intentions of our soul and heart.
+It absorbs what this life throws at us physically, takes us to work every day and is a means of transportation for the intentions of our soul and our heart.

 Over the time we live with it, we often take our body and its immune system for granted.
 We deny it the rest it needs to regenerate.
-We make it work for us incessantly, it too rarely hears a thank you from us.
-Instead, it experiences disappointment far too often when it doesn't function as it should.
+We make it work incessantly for us and it too rarely hears a "thank you" from us.
+Instead, it experiences disappointment far too often when it doesn't work as it should.

-If you would like to share or ask questions about acupressure and acupressure mats, feel free to leave us a comment here on the blog or join our acupressure group on Facebook, where many thousands of people are already sharing about acupressure.
+If you would like to discuss acupressure and acupressure mats or ask questions, join our acupressure group on Facebook, where many thousands of people are already discussing acupressure.